PierluT/Progetto-CPAC/README.md

     <img src="images/screenPrimavera.png" alt="Immagine 2" width="640" height="360">
 </div>

+PROCESSING receives an OSC signal from Python:

+* if the message received is “1”, meaning “DISSONANCE”, the scenario changes into Fall season and a new leaf-shaped boid appears
+* if it receives “0”, meaning “CONSONANCE”,  the scenario will change into Spring season and a new butterfly-shaped boid appears

+If PROCESSING keeps receiving the same message, more boids will appear in the same scenario, having the same shape and behaviour.

 ### Music
 The music generation is composed by 2 factors: **harmony** and **melody**.